ghashy/redis-in-action/doc/src/logging.md

 ### Common logs

-How often we get this log
+How often we get this log.

 ```json
 "{entriesd_count}" & "{message}"